While You Wait

 - LGBTQ+ Pro-Recovery Support Group: Wednesdays, 4pm PT, 6pm CT, 7pm ET

-- Friends & Family Support Group: Wednesdays, 4pm PT, 6pm CT, 7pm ET
+- Friends & Family Support Group: Thursdays, 4pm PT, 6pm CT, 7pm ET

 Learn more and register on The Alliance’s website.

 Hear speakers share their personal stories of dedication and perseverance on the road to recovery from eating disorders.
 Speakers include Emily Program staff, former clients, and community members.
-We also offer Emily Program Expert Series Q&A Recovery Nights.
 These community-based discussions around recovery are led by Emily Program clinicians.

 Recovery Night is free and open to the public; anyone is invited to attend, including clients, support people, and the community.
 We know healing is not an easy journey but you can find hope here.
 Find the Recovery Night schedule below.

 Your experience on the path to recovery can inspire others and affirm that there is hope.
 If you are willing to share your recovery story in a genuine and honest way, please contact us.
 We’d love to hear from you!

 ED 101: Understanding Eating Disorders, Treatment, and Recovery